induktio/thinker/Technical.md

 version of the game.
 Instead the mod will apply all of the changes at startup by patching the binary in memory.
 Also Scient's patch v2.0 changes are automatically loaded at startup.

-In the binary diff listing in `terranx.dif`, the vast majority of changes relate to Scient's patch with the exception of these address ranges (38 lines total) that add thinker.dll to the dll import table while replacing an unused entry that was left in the table.
+Source file `src/patchdata.h` contains Scient's Patch v2.0 changes that are applied at game startup.

-    00280A1E ..
-00280A32
+Using a separate script this file can be converted into IDA PatchByte commands that can be used to transform the default terranx.exe into a patched version that will also load thinker.dll at startup.
-    002EF4FC ..
-002EF516
+When the unmodified GOG binary is loaded in IDA, use this script to create the IDA PatchByte commands:

-After acquiring the diff listing, it is possible to use `idapatch.py` to convert it into PatchByte script commands that can be used by IDA.
-When the unmodified GOG binary is loaded in IDA, entering the PatchByte commands will transform it into a version that will also load thinker.dll at startup.
+    ./tools/idapatch.py < src/patchdata.h

 At game startup, Windows will attempt to load thinker.dll from the same folder before the game starts.
 Note that Windows will terminate the process if any of the dll dependencies from the import table